ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 It is also possible for Protocol Stacks within a particular leaf node to use a 0-RTT handshakes in a lower-level protocol without any safely replayable application data if a higher-level protocol in the stack has idempotent handshake data to send.
 For example, TCP Fast Open could use a Client Hello from TLS as its 0-RTT data, without any data being provided by the application.

 0-RTT handshakes often rely on previous state, such as TCP Fast Open cookies, previously established TLS tickets, or out-of-band distributed pre-shared keys (PSKs).
 Implementations should be aware of security concerns around using these tokens across multiple addresses or paths when racing.
-In the case of TLS, any given ticket or PSK should only be used on one leaf node, since servers will likely reject duplicate tickets in order to prevent replays (see section-8.1 {{?RFC8446}}).
+In the case of TLS, any given ticket or PSK should only be used on one leaf node, since servers will likely reject duplicate tickets in order to prevent replays (see {{Section 8.1 of ?RFC8446}}).
 If implementations have multiple tickets available from a previous connection, each leaf node attempt can use a different ticket.
 In effect, each leaf node will send the same early application data, yet encoded (encrypted) differently on the wire.

 # Implementing Message Framers {#message-framers}